tprei/tprei/README.md

 ### Who am I? 🤔

 My name is Thiago.
-I'm 20 y.o.
+I'm a 20 y.o.
 Computer Science Student at the University of São Paulo (USP) in São Carlos.

 ### What do I do? 👷